arungudelli/angularjswiki/content/angular/font-awesome-icons-list-usage-css-content-values/index.md

 +++

+This post contains complete font awesome icons list with their CSS content values and step by step tutorial to use font awesome icons in our webpages.

-In font awesome 5.9 version we have around 1534 free icons.Free font awesome icons divided into three categories.
+In font awesome 5.9 version we have around 1534 free icons.

+And these free font awesome icons divided into three categories.

 1. font awesome solid icons
 2. font awesome regular icons